jwonged/OscarWebScraper/README.md

 # OscarWebScraper

-For scraping topic base
+Web Scraper (using BeautifulSoup) for scraping posts from the Mumsnet Forums.

-Main function is run from topic3_topictotal at the moment
+To scrape a topic, from topic3_topictotal call scrapeWholeTopic(topicLink) with topicLink = url of topic to scrape